AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 * [Visualization](#visualization) - Enables users to render a graphical depiction of selected OCS stream data values
 * [Data science enablement](#data-science-enablement) - Highlights the capabilities of OCS tools for data grouping and organization to enable the use of third-party data science applications

-The flow of this document is modeled after the steps that you take to configure OCS to collect data from various sources and organize it for analysis within the platform or third-party data science applications.

 ## Tenant management

 OCS provides many configuration and control options that allow administrators to customize interactions with the platform based on organizational requirements.
 Administrators can create users and clients, define and assign roles, and manage namespaces for their tenant.
 They can control access to data and resources ensuring that only authorized entities can gain access to resources (such as, data collection, namespaces, streams, analytics, visualization).